 Enrolling for dental insurance can help protect you against unexpected dental expenses such as crowns or root canals.
-Your dental insurance plan will also make it easier for you to keep up with regular cleanings, checkups and other preventative treatments.
+Your dental plan will also make it easier for you to keep up with regular cleanings, checkups and other preventative treatments.
 All of which helps identify the need for a crown or root canal before they become a costly expense.
-Before you decide to enroll for a dental insurance plan, lets learn about a few terms you need to familiarize yourself with to become an informed buyer.
+Before you decide to enroll for a dental insurance plan, feel free to lets learn about a few key questions to ask yourself before purchasing a dental plan.

 - How much is the monthly premium?